ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 #### flatten_nested=1

-A value of `1` (the default) does not support an arbitary level of nesting.
-With this value, it is easiest to think of a nested data structure as multiple column [arrays](/docs/en/sql-reference/data-types/array.md) of the same length.
+A value of `1` (the default) does not support an arbitrary level of nesting.
+With this value, it is easiest to think of a nested data structure as multiple  [Array](/docs/en/sql-reference/data-types/array.md) columns of the same length.
 The fields method, path, and version are all separate Array(Type) columns in effect with one critical constraint: **the length of the method, path, and version fields must be the same.** If we use `SHOW CREATE TABLE` this is illustrated:

 ```sql
 SHOW CREATE TABLE http